RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 {% imgcap right /images/openrov_lake_michigan_2.jpg OpenROV meets Lake Michigan. %}
 After calibration:

-* With all three ESCs powered on, the motors remained stationary.
+* With all three ESCs powered on, the motors remained stationary, as expected.
 * Each motor responded to the correct slider within the cockpit software's diagnostic pane.
 * The up/down servo for the camera responded correctly to the Q, A, and Z commands.
 * The motors responded to keyboard commands, as described within the cockpit's quick reference guide.